Skip to main content

 Roofers working in Chicago need both the IDFPR state bond AND the Chicago municipal bond.
 These are separate obligations filed with different authorities.

-How to Get Your Illinois Contractor Bond
+Three Steps to Your Illinois Contractor Bond

 1